×

 Result

-Criteo’s Publisher Content team was able to immediately see a 40% gain in annotation delivery speed, as well as comparable increases in data annotation quality.
+Criteo's Publisher Content team immediately saw a 40% gain in signal delivery speed and comparable increases in signal quality.

 Note: This story is a recap based on a panel discussion at Labelbox Accelerate featuring Hong Noh, Senior Product Manager at Criteo.